kdglider/enpm809t/README.md

     <img src="/hw4/distanceSensing.jpg">
 </p>

 The first part of this project (hw4p3.py) detects a green arrow from a video stream, determines its direction and overlays it on the video feed.
-A demonstration can be found [here] (https://www.youtube.com/watch?v=-HMfAfHYzMs).
+A demonstration can be found [here](https://www.youtube.com/watch?v=-HMfAfHYzMs).